ElementsProject/libwally-core/README.md

 - `--disable-shared`.
 Disables building a shared library and builds a static library instead.
 - `--disable-tests`.
 Disables building library tests.
+- `--disable-clear-tests`.
+Disables just the test_clear test (required to pass the test suite with some compilers).

 ### Recommended development configure options